XHTML 1.1 Object Tag Fix for IE7 and IE8

 * Replace each object with iframe.

-* Licensed under MIT licence (http://opensource.org/licenses/MIT)
+* Licensed under the MIT licence (http://opensource.org/licenses/MIT)

 * Copyright (c) 2013 Jeremy Sells